 John L. Gokongwei, Jr., 89, founded RLC in 1980 and has been the Chairman Emeritus of RLC effective January 1, 2002.
 He continues to be a member of RLC's Board and is the Chairman Emeritus of JG Summit Holdings, Inc. and certain of its subsidiaries.
 He also continues to be a member of the Executive Committee of JG Summit Holdings, Inc. He is currently the Chairman of the Gokongwei Brothers Foundation, Inc., Chairman and Chief Executive Officer of Robinsons Retail Holdings, Inc., Deputy Chairman and Director of United Industrial Corporation Limited and a director of Cebu Air, Inc. and Oriental Petroleum and Minerals Corporation.
-He was elected a director of A. Soriano Corporation.
+He was elected a director of Manila Electric Company on March 31, 2014.
+He is also a non-executive director of A. Soriano Corporation.
 Mr. Gokongwei received a Masters degree in Business Administration from the De La Salle University and attended the Advanced Management Program at Harvard Business School.